 A market economy is based on supply and demand.
 Demand refers to what customers want and need.
 So, what they are demanding.

 As well as what quantity those consumers are willing and able to purchase based on other economic factors.
-So, demand is what customers want or need, and how much they’re willing and able to purchase.

 The next lesson: Forms of Unemployment.

 The following transcript is provided for your convenience.